Sunday, December 20, 2020

 Chadwick Boseman (1976-2020)

 The African-American actor Chadwick Boseman died at age 43 after losing a four-year battle with colon cancer on August 28, 2020.
-He is best known for portraying iconic figures like like Jackie Robinson and James Brown and the African superhero Black Panther in the Marvel Cinematic Universe and for his portrayals of iconic figures.
+He is best known for his performances as iconic figures like Jackie Robinson and James Brown and the African superhero Black Panther in the Marvel Cinematic Universe.

-Chadwick debuted in television in 2003 when he appeared in a "Third Watch" episode.
+Chadwick debuted on television in 2003, appearing in a "Third Watch" episode.
 He also appeared in episodes of other series like "Law & Order", "CSI: NY", and "ER".
-In 2008, the same year Boseman had a recurring role in "Lincoln Heights", he made his feature film debut in "The Express: The Ernie Davis Story".
+In 2008, the same year he had a recurring role in "Lincoln Heights", Boseman also made his feature film debut in "The Express: The Ernie Davis Story".
 In 2010, Chadwick gained a regular role in a mystery serial drama, "Persons Unknown".

 In 2013, Boseman transitioned into leading roles, beginning with the indie film "The Kill Hole" and his role as the baseball player and pioneer Jackie Robinson in "43" with Harrison Ford.
 In 2014, he appeared opposite Kevin Costner in "Draft Day".
 Later that same year, he would portray famous musician James Brown in "Get on Up".